 The San Diego Zoo’s first three Andean bears arrived in 1938 as part of the Hancock Pacific Scientific Expedition.
 They were named Polly, Toby, and Punch.
 At the time, there were only two other Andean bears in captivity, so we were excited to have them join us.
 One of the three lived until 1958, establishing a longevity record of over 20 years for the species.

-Miss Houdini surprised us again in 1990 when she became one of the youngest Andean bears to give birth.
+Miss Houdini surprised us again in 1990 when she became one of the youngest Andean bears at a zoo to give birth.
 She was too inexperienced to keep her cub warm, so he was rushed to the nursery.
 The cub was named Pepino, which means cucumber in Spanish, since he was as cold as a cucumber when the keeper found him.
 He became the first Andean bear ever hand-raised from birth.
-Tommy and Miss Houdini had more cubs over the years, including twins, and Miss Houdini proved to be a great mom.
+Miss Houdini and her mate, Tommy, had more cubs over the years, including twins, and she proved to be a great mom.
 Their cubs grew and had cubs of their own.

 An uncertain future

 Like too many animal species, wild Andean bears are vulnerable to extinction.
 The main risks to the bears are poaching, conflict between bears and humans when humans believe that the bears are a threat to their crops or livestock, and habitat loss.
 No one knows how many of these bears remain, but Andean bear habitat is being lost at a rate of approximately two to four percent per year, destroyed for mining operations, farming, and lumber; this loss is not slowing down.

 The construction of new roads fragments bear habitat as well.
 As their habitat shrinks, bears may stray onto farmland, feeding on the crops that replaced their natural diet.
 Hunted in the past for their meat, fat, and body parts, Andean bears are now protected by international trade laws.

 Helping bears in Peru